 Q. How does USTDA obtain information to evaluate the success of its programs?

 A. USTDA has a comprehensive program to obtain information about the outcome of its activities from a wide variety of sources.
 USTDA's goal is to update its information on its activities at least once a year.
-USTDA's internal evaluations staff is assisted by an outside evaluations Contractor, currently QED, a Washington, DC firm.
+USTDA's internal evaluations staff is assisted by third-party evaluation contractors.

 USTDA obtains information by contacting USTDA Grantees, Contractors, host country project managers, U.S. Foreign Commercial Service officers, and any other entities that it has reason to believe may have information about project outcomes.
 USTDA also receives annual reports on "success fee" projects from U.S. Contractors who have signed reimbursable agreements with it.
 In addition, both USTDA and our outside evaluator's staff aggressively utilize internet sources and trade press articles to obtain information.
 Finally, USTDA's regional teams are an important source of information, especially when they travel to their assigned countries.